 “You ran into Isaac?”
 Oli finally snapped out of her temporary paralysis and jerked my shoulder roughly.
 I hissed at her while watching Harper.
 Thank goodness, the old soul was busy with the slides.
-“You mean to say, the Isaac King?”
+“You mean the Isaac King?”

-Oli squealed again and I clamped her mouth hard to avoid gaining any unnecessary attention.
+Oli squealed again and I clamped her mouth hard to avoid unnecessary attention.
 My heart was thundering in my chest.
-I lowered in my seat to avoid being caught by his scrutinizing black eyes that were surveying the whole room.
+I lowered in my seat to avoid being caught by his scrutinizing black eyes.

 Even by the so-called owner of the campus.

-“I’m looking for Zoe” I am dead.
-“Zoe Bradshaw” I am definitely going to die.
+“I’m looking for Zoe.”
+I am dead.
+“Zoe Bradshaw.”
+I am definitely going to die.
 I lowered further in my seat when every head turned in my direction.

-“You are interrupting the class Mr. King-”
+“You are interrupting the class, Isa-”

-“You can proceed” Isaac interrupted her rudely which made the girls of our class ‘oooh’ dreamily.
+“You can proceed,” Isaac interrupted her rudely which made the girls of our class ‘oooh’ dreamily.
 “I am sure she can catch up.
-After all” his eyes found their way back to me.
+After all,” his eyes found their way back to me.
 “She is your brightest student.”

 “Whom I would like to refrain from associating with the likes of you.
 Zoe!”
-I got up with bowed head.
+I got up with a bowed head.
 Oli was cheering me and I wanted to smack her hard for landing me in such trouble.
 Everyone was either giving me stink eye, watching me with sympathy or envy as I made my way towards the gates of hell.
 I mean the entrance of our class.
-“I don’t know but it should be first and last time.”
+“It should be first and last time.”
 Harper looked at Isaac coldly.

 “Look!
 I didn’t mean to be mean in the morning but you kind of asked for it.
-I mean your coin got stuck, it doesn’t mean you should go and stake claim on others.
+I mean your coin got stuck, it doesn’t mean you should go and stake a claim on others.
 That machine refused to grant you that drink.
 And you took mine.
 It was not fair.
 And this world should be fair.
-I mean we are talking about balance of things.
+I mean we are talking about the balance of things.
 But how would you know of it?
 You were born on the wrong side.
 You know my ears are still hurting from the whining they had to bear because of your cold act.
 I-”

 How am I supposed to?
 That was not even a real curse.
 Idiot arrogant piece of ass-jerk.

-“Stop cursing me Zoe.
+“Stop cursing me, Zoe.
 I don’t like it.”
 My eyes went wide when he answered another one of my thoughts.
 Stupid facial expressions.
 “Now back to business.”